junegunn/vim-easy-align/README.md

 ### Alignments over multiple occurrences of delimiters

-As we have seen before, you can use 'field number' to target specific occurrences of delimiters when the lines contain multiple delimiters.
+As stated above, "field number" is used to target specific occurrences of the delimiter when it appears multiple times in each line.

 To recap: